Oluwayemi1175/LITA-CAPSTONE-PROJECT/README.md

 - UnitPrice: The price per unit of each product.
 - Total Sales: The total sales generated for each order placed calculated as Quantity * UnitPrice.

-### Field Descriptions For PowerHouse Hub CustomerData
+### Field Descriptions for PowerHouse Hub CustomerData
 - CustomerID: A unique identifier for each customer.
 - CustomerName: The name of each customer.
 - Region: The location associating with the customer.